Set up client filters

 - Machine type:

-Important: The asterisk in the whitelist filter is necessary.
+Important: The asterisk in the include filter is necessary.
 Otherwise, there will be no clients for the machine type filter to operate on.

 This example includes all Windows 64-bit forwarders: